Why getting your child's vaccinations is more important now than ever

 Your appointment may feel a little different than it would have been pre-COVID.
 You may be asked to wait outside and not in the waiting room.
 You'll probably have to wear a mask, and the nurse administering the vaccines will be wearing a mask, gloves and apron.

-And, while children seem to be the group who do best with coronavirus – they are most likely to be asymptomatic or have mild symptoms – there are other infections out there which can be fatal to children or have significant long-term health effects.
+While children seem to be the group who do best with coronavirus – they are most likely to be asymptomatic or have mild symptoms – there are other infections out there which can be fatal to children or have significant long-term health effects.
+And it's important to remember that we have vaccines available to help protect your child from these infections.

 It is really important that you get your child vaccinated, whether they are due for their jabs, should have had them a few weeks or months ago or even if they're coming up to school age and have never been vaccinated until now.
 It is never too late to get your child vaccinated and keep them safe.